chaosteil/doist/README.md

 ### Auth

 First, set up your API token.
-Go into your todoist settings, go to `Integrations` and copy out the `API token`.
+Go into your Todoist settings, go to `Integrations` and copy out the `API token`.
 Plug it into the tool:

 ```bash